zhaochangming/BoostForest/README.md

 ## Get Started and Documentation

 Our primary documentation is at https://boostforest.readthedocs.io and is generated from this repository.
 If you are new to BoostForest, follow [the installation instructions](https://boostforest.readthedocs.io/en/latest/Python-Intro.html) on that site.
-The preferred way to install MVBLS is via pip from [Pypi](https://pypi.org/project/BoostForest).

 Next you may want to read:
 - [**APIs & Parameters**](https://boostforest.readthedocs.io/en/latest/BoostForest.html) is an exhaustive list of customization you can make.